rtylerlucas/awildtylerappeared/content/posts/2020-reviews/july-in-review-2020.md

 Fill out every David Goggins Challenge as soon as you come across it in his book.
 I've already completed Challenge #1 here.

-I'm carrying over my theme from last month: less sarcastic, more loving.
+Modify my Hugo template to support category tabbing.

+My theme for August will be the same as July: less sarcastic, more loving and forgiving.